Layr-Labs/eigenlayer-docs/docs/restaking-guides/0-restaking-user-guide/stage-2-testnet/obtaining-testnet-eth-and-liquid-staking-tokens-lsts.md

 - Visit [https://testnet.ankr.com/staking/stake/ethereum/](https://testnet.ankr.com/staking/stake/ethereum/)
 - Follow the instructions on screen to stake (convert) your desired amount of Goerli ETH for Goerli ankrETH.
 - Click “Add ankrETH to wallet” to add the ankrETH token to your web3 wallet and view your available balance.

+## Swap goETH for LsETH (Liquid Staked ETH)​

+To convert Goerli ETH to LsETH follow the instructions below:

+- Navigate to the [Uniswap app](https://app.uniswap.org/swap) and connect your web3 wallet.

+- In the app's settings, make sure you toggle testnet support "on" and select Ethereum Goerli as the active network.

+- Click on your wallet address in the upper right hand corner of the app.

+  - Select the Settings wheel.

+  - Toggle "Show Testnets" to On.

+  - In the list of networks to the left of your wallet address, change the active network to Goerli.

+- Click "Select Token" and search for LsETH.

+  - If the token does not appear, search instead for the token address manually: 0x3ecCAdA3e11c1Cc3e9B5a53176A67cc3ABDD3E46

+- Initiate a swap from ETH to LsETH.

+- Import the token address to your wallet to view the available LsETH tokens: 0x3ecCAdA3e11c1Cc3e9B5a53176A67cc3ABDD3E46

+## Swap goETH for mETH (Mantle ETH)

+- Please follow the instructions via Mantle documentation here: [Fetching Test Tokens](https://docs.mantle.xyz/network/introduction/how-to-guides/fetching-test-tokens)